NinjaRacc/NinjaRacc/README.md

 - 🔭 I’m currently working on crab rewrite😎
-- 🌱 I’m currently learning c#
+- 🌱 I’m currently learning C
 - 🤔 I’m looking for help with Crab Bot
 - 💬 Ask me about anything!
 - 📫 How to reach me: Discord: NinjaRacc#6969